Isle of man fun facts

 Again, this fact about the Isle of Man is hardly surprising when you consider its history and predecessors.
 However, it’s a mind-blowing revelation nonetheless.

 During a significant excavation on the site of Peel Castle during the 1980s, the dig uncovered a realm of historical finds.
-With some discoveries dating back over 8000 years, it remains the most significant archaeological dig to happen on the Isle of Man.
+Some discoveries were 8000 years old and it remains the most significant archaeological dig to happen on the Isle of Man.

 Alongside other treasures such as ancient coins and ornaments, the grave of the pagan lady turned out to be the richest Viking female grave found outside of Scandinavia.